avosa/hedera-sdk-zig/README.md

 ## Breaking Changes

-This project is moving quickly, and the API surface may change as new features are introduced or improved.
-Expect **breaking changes between releases** until the API stabilizes.
+This project is moving quickly, and the SDK surface may change as new features are introduced or improved.
+Expect **breaking changes between releases** until the SDK stabilizes.
 Please check release notes and update your code accordingly when upgrading.

 ## License